Teletubbies: Merchandising

 Golden Bear Toys distributed the first line of Teletubbies dolls shortly after the programme's debut.
 They were sold internationally, with talking toys available in multiple languages.
 Hasbro signed on to develop a new range of products in 1998.
 In 1999, Microsoft UK released a set of interactive "ActiMates" toys based on the characters.
 The Rasta Imposta company introduced Teletubbies costumes for children and adults in the same year.
 Two educational video games featuring the characters were also released throughout the series' run.

 Teletubbies dolls were the top-selling Christmas toy in 1997.
 Demand outstripped supply at most retailers, reportedly prompting many shops to ration them to one per customer.
 In some cases, shoppers camped outside stores overnight in hopes of purchasing Teletubbies merchandise.
 Fights over the toys broke out among parents and collectors on occasion.
 Over one million dolls were sold in Britain by 25 December of that year, with Golden Bear representatives estimating that sales could have reached three million if supplies had been available.
 The plush toys were named "Toy of the Year" by the British Association of Toy Retailers in 1998.

 Kids' meal tie-ins have been released at fast-food restaurants throughout North America.
 In May 1999, Burger King distributed a set of six Teletubbies plush toys.
 They also included chicken nuggets shaped like the characters on their menu for a brief period of time.
 Keychains modelled after the characters were available at McDonald's in April 2000.
 These promotions became controversial among adults who believed they were intended to attract toddlers to high-fat food.
-Psychiatrist Alvin Francis Poussaint considered the deals "troubling."
+Psychiatrist Alvin Francis Poussaint considered the deals "troubling".
 He voiced his opinion on the matter publicly, but did not take action against the companies.

 Two kiddie rides featuring the characters were manufactured by Jolly Roger.
 They were available at some amusement parks and arcades, such as Chuck E. Cheese's and Fantasy Island.

 Overseas Teletubbies merchandise sales throughout the 1990s delivered €136 million in profits for the BBC.
 By the time of the programme's cancellation, Teletubbies toys had generated over £200 million in revenue for co-creator Anne Wood alone.
 In 2005, Chris Hastings and Ben Jones of The Daily Telegraph called Teletubbies "the most lucrative show in BBC television history."

+In 2021, WildBrain, who owns the Teletubbies brand, launched a Teletubbies Pride Collection, with merchandise proceeds going towards efforts to expand LGBTQ images and inclusion in children’s and family programming.